 The programme will provide a range of opportunities for successful candidates which include: development of presentation and reporting skills, marine vessel experience, renewable energy research, water safety, community engagement and shore based sampling.

-The internship will run for four months from June to September for 20 days.
+The internship will run for four months from June to September.
 The days will be allocated to each opportunity at a number of locations including London and North Kent Coast (Whitstable, Herne Bay and Reculver Beach).